Five Effective Ways to Prevent Relapse

 Having a support system in place during and after treatment provides encouragement, accountability, and a sense of belonging, particularly during difficult times in the recovery process.
 It also helps you feel less isolated and lonely, which is a common struggle after leaving residential rehab.

-By being open and honest with people who are in the same boat as you about your mental health, substance use history, and the struggles you face during recovery, you’ll quickly discover you’re not alone and many have gone through the same experiences as you and triumphed over their cravings.
+By being open and honest with people who are in the same boat as you about your mental health, substance use history, and the struggles you face during recovery, you’ll quickly discover you are not alone, and many have gone through the same experiences as you and triumphed over their cravings.

 5. Don’t Hesitate to Seek Treatment After Relapse